sivakumar-kailasam/cli-guides/content/addons.md

 {{addon-name buttonLabel="Register"}}
 ```

-### Trying out the addon in an app
+### Trying out the addon template in an app

-There are two main options to see the addon in action.
-We could use `npm link` or `yarn link` to try it out locally, or we could publish the addon to npm.
+There are several options to see the addon in action.
+We could use `npm link` or `yarn link` to try it out locally or publish the addon online.
 We'll use `link` while we are still developing and testing.

 1. Since our addon uses a template, we need the template precompiler to be a `dependency` and not a `devDependency`.
 In the addon's `package.json`, move the entry for `ember-cli-htmlbars` into the `dependencies` listing.
 If this step is missed, there is a clear error message when we try to start the app that uses our addon.
 2. From within the addon directory, `yarn install` or `npm install`